SS Northwestern: Service history

+Final sinking

 Northwestern was pressed into service by the United States Navy during World War II, and was serving as housing for workers at Dutch Harbor on Unalaska when the area was bombed by the Japanese in June 1942.
-On 4 June a bomb struck her, inflicting extensive damage.
+On June 4 a bomb struck her, inflicting extensive damage.
 Her hulk afterward was loaded with scrap and towed to Captains Bay in anticipation of eventually being towed to Seattle, Washington.
 Despite U.S. Navy records indicating that she was towed to Seattle, she in fact remained in Captains Bay, and eventually sank around 1946; there are differing accounts as to the circumstances of the sinking.
 Approximately 50 ft of her hull is normally visible at the head of Captains Bay.

 The site of the shipwreck was listed on the National Register of Historic Places in 1994.